Botanical Name: Aloe barbadensis

 Watch for pests.
-Check it once in a while for scale insects and mealybugs that may infest this plant.
+Check your aloe vera once in a while for scale insects and mealybugs that may infest this plant.
 Treat any infestation for these house plant pests immediately.

 Repot crowded plants.
 Repot young plants in spring when they are outgrowing their pots.
 These types of succulents freely produces offsets.
 You can keep plants from getting overcrowded by propagating offsets as they begin to form rosettes.

 Brown leaf tips on aloe vera plant usually indicate that it's not getting enough water.
 Water the plant thoroughly and allow the excess water to drain.